Office: Amarillo Center 703

 Dr. Green joined the College of Education in 2012.
 She received a B.S. in sport management from the University of Tennessee in 1998, a M.Ed. in educational leadership from Middle Tennessee State University in 2003, a M.Ed. in counselor education from Texas Tech University in 2009 and a Ph.D. in counselor education and supervision from Texas Tech University in 2012.

-She is a licensed professional counselor in the state of Texas and a nationally certified counselor.
+She is a Licensed Professional Counselor- Supervisor in the state of Texas and a Nationally Certified Counselor.

 She is the co-author of several publications on research interests that include student veterans transition, meaning making, identity, and traumatic brain injury, as well as rape culture on campus and in the community.
 She has presented at regional and national conferences on these topics.